 It’s very frustrating when you know you always give of your best, but others don’t see it as your best.
-Perhaps it’s simply got something to do with others not meeting their own exacting standards.
+It has everything to do with others not meeting their own exacting standards.

-Or perhaps it’s because they tend to set their own standards, which they expect others to meet, or perhaps when it comes to family, they will never accept family’s expectations or other people’s expectations.
-It’s just the way they are.
+It may also be because they tend to set their own standards, which they expect others to meet, or perhaps when it comes to family, they will never accept family’s expectations or other people’s expectations.

-But doing our best doesn’t always mean that we must outdo someone else, or that what we do has to be perfect so that we’re seen as the best, it just means that whatever we do, we do it to the best of our ability and know that hand on heart, we did our best.
+But doing our best doesn’t mean we must outwit someone, or what we do has to be perfect, it means that whatever we do, we do it to the best of our ability and know that hand on heart, we did our best.

 We give of our best when: